CaleyD/FrontEndGuidelines/README.md

 }
 ```

-CSS3 properties that support layering should on separate lines, with the semi-colon on the last line
+CSS3 properties that support layering should be on separate lines, with the semi-colon on the last line

 ```css
 .class {